 In Doha, you can experience all types of dining, from eating on the floor at Yemeni restaurants to tasting intricate dishes at IDAM, an Alain Ducasse restaurant in the Museum of Islamic Art.
 At IDAM you’ll find Mediterranean-inspired dishes with a Middle Eastern flair.
 Dishes like blue lobster and marinated bonito are standouts, but the best way to be inspired is to choose the chef’s tasting menu.

 With all of these traditional and modern food options, you’ll be spoiled for choices when visiting Doha.
-Enjoy exploring the culture and the cuisine on your next trip to Doha.
+Enjoy exploring the culture and the plethora of food options in Doha on your next trip.